 Alternatively, you can download an Inno Setup installer that I created for a recent version of otvdm, and which I intend to update regularly as new releases appear.
 It offers to install the system into a folder named OTVDM in the root of your system drive (typically C:), but you can select or create any other folder that you may prefer.
 After installing the system, you can update it with the latest release of the system by downloading the new release from the appveyor page linked above and copying its contents into OTVDM folder, overwriting the existing files.
 But keep this in mind when installing or reinstalling: If you have already installed otvdm/winevdm using this or any other installation method, this installer will prompt you before it overwrites your otvdm.ini and otvdm\windows\system.ini and otvdm\windows\win.ini files.
 If you let the installer overwrite these files, you may need to install your 16-bit Windows applications again.
 Back up your otvdm system before reinstalling!

 Important note: The installer described above differs in two ways from a standard installation of otvdm/winevdm.
-First, it adds to the otvdm folder a program named FileOpen.exe that acts like the Windows start command (it runs applications or opens files); and, second, it changes the last line of otvdm.ini so that FileOpen.exe, not otvdm itself, is used to open or run applications that are started from 16-bit applications.
-If this causes problems, edit C:\otvdm\otvdm.ini and comment out or remove the last line.
+First, it adds to the otvdm folder a program named FileOpen.exe that acts like the Windows start command (it runs applications or opens files); and, second, it changes the a line near the end of otvdm.ini so that FileOpen.exe, not otvdm itself, is used to open or run applications that are started from 16-bit applications.
+If this causes problems, edit C:\otvdm\otvdm.ini and comment out or remove the line that enables FileOpen.exe.

 Another important note: The installer also offers to make a copy of FileOpen.exe that will be named Command.com.
 This change makes it possible for some applications to "go to DOS" or perform DOS commands.
 It is not necessary to specify this "Command.com" in otvdm.ini for it to work correctly.

 Don't be clueless!
-Clueless Visitor No. 4 (yes, the same one), having misunderstood not only this page but also the GitHub page about this system, went to the trouble of opening a command prompt and typing in a command in order to run the application that he wanted to run (which didn't run).
+Clueless Visitor No. 4 (yes, the same one), having misunderstood both this page and the GitHub page about this system, went to the trouble of opening a command prompt and typing in a command in order to run the application that he wanted to run (which then didn't run because he misunderstood what the system is designed to do).
 This extra step was unneccessary.
 Simply double-click on the application that you want to run, and it will open in the ordinary way.
 Please do not follow the example of Clueless Visitor No. 4!
 (One of a series of "Don't be clueless!" messages provided by this site as a public service.)

 Alternatively, if you want to run a full Windows 3.1x environment, you can use my Win31DOSBox system, but you probably do not need it.